FRANCIS-bio/cancer-dynamics-model/README.md

 Inflammatory: IL6, TNF, STAT3, NFKB1

 These aren't random.
-They're the axes that correlate in TCGA pancreatic cancer (r=0.77, p<1e-272).
+They're the axes that correlate across cancers.
 When that correlation structure breaks down, you're approaching the tipping point.

 ## Run it